dawidbudzynski/gameweb_python_django/README.md

 # Game Picker

-**Course completion project at Coders Lab - Website made in Django 2.0**
+**Course completion project at Coders Lab.
+A web application made with Django 2.0 and MySQL database**

 **Link to the website:**
 **http://dawidb.pythonanywhere.com**